newtheatre/history-project/_shows/19_20/cinnamon_tea.md

     title: "‘CINNAMON TEA’ @ NNT QUARANTINE SEASON"
     date: 2020-08-26
     rating: 4/5
     quote: "Overall ‘Cinnamon Tea’ is a beautiful exploration of the human condition and the emotions that we all feel, effectively framed in the digital age.
-It is something that I feel needs a repeat watch, to soak in every aspect of the psyche that is laid bare before us.
+It is something that I feel needs a repeat watch, to soak in every aspect of the psyche that is laid bare before us."

-"

 ---